beloglazov/openstack-neat/README.rst

 the ``local_data_directory`` option.
 The data for each VM are stored in a separate file named according to the UUID of the corresponding VM.
-The format of the files is a new line separated list of integers representing the CPU consumption by the VMs in MHz.
+The format of the files is a new line separated list of integers representing the average CPU consumption by the VMs in MHz during the last measurement interval.

 Configuration File
 ------------------